-Further, accredited investor households controlled roughly $73.3 trillion in wealth in 2020.
-They controlled around 76.3% of all private wealth in America measured by the 2019 SCF.
+Those households controlled roughly $109.5 trillion in wealth in 2023.
+Measured by the SCF, that was around 78.7% of all private wealth in America.

-(These estimates do not include the professional certifications which now permit people to qualify as accredited investors.
+(These estimates do not include professional certifications allowing accreditation, which do not factor in net worth or income.
 More discussion and methodology below.)

 What is the criteria in the United States to be an accredited investor?